Honors & Awards

 Owen qualified for The Watson Challenge, a tournament named after Tom Watson, which looks to determine the best player in the greater Kansas City golf community.
 In 2015, Owen won the Kansas City Match Play title.
 His best finish in an AJGA event was fourth place.

-Tanner is the son of Todd and Nicole Owen, and has one brother, Dawson.
+Tanner is the son of Todd and Nicole Owen.
+He has one brother, Dawson.
 Tanner was born on Sept.
 12, 1997, and is majoring in finance.
 He earned academic All-Big Ten honors in 2018.
-He is a three-time selection to the Nebraska Scholar-Athlete Honor Roll.
+He is a four-time selection to the Nebraska Scholar-Athlete Honor Roll.
 He was a member of the 2017 Tom Osborne Citizenship Team.

 Low 54-Hole Score: 210 - 2x (The Jackrabbit, 10/3/17) and (Fighting Irish Classic, 10/8/18)